theonjs/theon/README.md

 ## Concepts

-`theon` introduces the concept of entity, which is basically a built-in abstract object which maps to specific HTTP entities and stores its details, such as headers or query params.
+`theon` introduces the concept of entity, which is basically a built-in abstract object which maps and encapsulates specific HTTP protocol level data, such as headers, method, path or query params.

-You have to understand and use them properly while building your API.
+In order to build your API you have to understand and use the entities accondingly.

+Entities are also useful as a sort of extensibility and composition layer, since you can plug in them at any level of your API and entities can inherit from other entities, taking its functionality too.

 The following graph represent the relation between theon entities and a common HTTP REST-like endpoint: